firebase/firebase-functions/.github/ISSUE_TEMPLATE.md

 Have a feature request?
 ========================
 Great, we love hearing how we can improve our products!
-We have a public issues tracker for you to post your suggestions to: https://issuetracker.google.com/issues?q=componentid:184396
+Please submit your feature requests to: https://firebase.google.com/support/contact/bugs-features/.
+Select 'Functions' as the 'component'.

 -->